tezos/tezos-mirror/docs/user/various.rst

 Note that the Michelson mode will be chosen automatically by Emacs for files with a ``.tz`` or ``.tez`` extension.

-We can now open our favourite contract ``emacs ./src/bin_client/test/contracts/attic/id.tz`` and, when moving the cursor on a Michelson instruction, in the bottom of the windows Emacs should display the state of the stack before (left) and after (right) the application of the instruction.
+We can now open our favourite contract :src:`./tests_python/contracts_alpha/attic/id.tz` in Emacs and, when moving the cursor on a Michelson instruction, in the bottom of the windows Emacs should display the state of the stack before (left) and after (right) the application of the instruction.